jetthoughts/jt.github.io/README.md

 gulp imagemin
 ```

-This task will compress images and copy them to folder `images` which is using in production.
+This task will compress images and copy them to folder `images` which is used in production.

 ##Creating screenshots and testing changes on pages

-For trecking visible changes on page we're using `gemini` module.
+For tracking visible changes on page we're using `gemini` module.
-But before it you need to set attribute `rootUrl` to `http://www.jetthoughts.com/` in `.gemini.yml` file.
+But before that you need to set an attribute `rootUrl` to `http://www.jetthoughts.com/` in `.gemini.yml` file.
-Or you can download them in to the folder `reports` (create it in root of project) - the link is in github wiki.
+Or you can download them into the folder `reports` (create it in the root of the project) - the link is in github wiki.
 To create original screeshots run command:

 ```
 gemini gather tests/gemini_tests/all_pages.js
 ```

-it will create folder `reports` with all screeshots of website pages.
+it will create a folder `reports` with all screeshots of website pages.

-After that you need to set attribute `rootUrl` to `http://localhost:4000/` (your locallhost) in `.gemini.yml` file.
+After that you need to set an attribute `rootUrl` to `http://localhost:4000/` (your locallhost) in `.gemini.yml` file.
 And run command:

 ```